Almond Flour Scones-Gluten Free, Easy, Delicious!

 4. Stir in the berries.
 If you’re using frozen berries, there’s no need to defrost them.

-5. Spread the scone batter onto the parchment or silpat-lined baking sheet and shape it into a circle about 8 inches in diameter.
+5. Spread the scone batter onto the parchment or Silpat-lined baking sheet and shape it into a circle about 8 inches in diameter.
 Use a serrated knife to slice the dough into 6 servings.

 Pretty in pink!
 Rasberry Lemon Scone Dough